RedStoneCoin/redstone-rs/README.md

 #### Prerequisites

-Rust makes abundant use of Rust's syntax extensions and other advanced, unstable features.
+Redstone makes abundant use of Rust's syntax extensions and other advanced, unstable features.
 Because of this, you will need to use a nightly version of Rust.
 If you already have a working installation of the latest Rust nightly, feel free to skip to the next section.
 To install a nightly version of Rust, we recommend using rustup.
 Install rustup by following the instructions on its website.
 Once rustup is installed, configure Rust nightly as your default toolchain by running the command:

 ```